MiSTer-devel/Downloader_MiSTer/docs/custom-databases-archives.md

 > **Note:** If both `summary_inline` and `summary_file` are provided, `summary_file` takes priority and `summary_inline` is ignored.

+Inline summaries use the parent database version.
+External summary files are loaded independently, so they should include their own top-level `v` field matching the summary format.
+For v1 archive summaries, set `"v": 1`; if omitted, Downloader treats the external summary as v0 and applies v0 migration rules before processing it.

 ### summary_inline

 Embeds the listing directly in the database JSON.
 Simpler to generate, avoids an extra network request, but increases database size.
 Best for archives with few files.